kfirbreger/Kfir-Breger-Blog/src/20120802-mysql-collation-encoding.md

 With that done, I was expecting the import to work correctly.
 Yet it did not.
 I was still getting the duplicate key error.
 Digging some more into the Mysql documentation I found the page about [create table and encoding](http://dev.mysql.com/doc/refman/5.0/en/charset-table.html).
 Looking at the dump, the charset was indeed specified as utf-8, without collation specification.
 So even though the *default* setting for the server was set correctly, each table was made with collation **utf8_general_ci**.
 The solution was to either remove the charset directive or add a collation directive to each table creation query.
 Being a believer of **Explicit is better then Implicit** I chose to add the collation directive.
 The import now works properly.

-[cnf]: The max_allowed_packet has nothing to do with encoding, so feel free to ignore it.
+[^cnf]: The max_allowed_packet has nothing to do with encoding, so feel free to ignore it.